interlay/interlay.github.io/docs/vault/kint.md

 }
 ```

 Here, the `userBackingAddress` is the BTC address that the Redeem request will be paid out to. `collateralPremium` contains the owed premium in case this was a premium redeem - it will be 0 otherwise.
-The `cancellation` field contains some extra data - `reimbursed` will be `true` if the user chose to burn their kBTC for collateral, or `false` if the user chose to retry instead.
+The `cancellation` field contains some extra data - `reimbursed` will be `true` if the user chose to burn their KBTC for collateral, or `false` if the user chose to retry instead.

 ## Viewing stats through polkadot.js
 In polkadot.js, you can view some information about the current state of your vault.

-### Viewing locked kBTC (and other information)
+### Viewing locked KBTC (and other information)
 1. Go to polkadot.js.org/apps and ensure you have the Kintsugi network selected
 2. Click on Developer -> Chain State
 3. Select your existing Vault account, the `vaultRegistry` pallet and the `vaults` query